-Once a conversion is completed and $\overline{RDY}$ falls, $\overline{RDY}$ will return high when all the bits of the data word are emptied from the serial port or if the conversion data is not read and $\overline{CS}$ is held low, $\overline{RDY}$ will go high two MCLK cycles before the end of conversion. $\overline{RDY}$ will fall at the end of the next conversion when new data is put into the port register.
+Once a conversion is completed and \overline{RDY} falls, \overline{RDY} will return high when all the bits of the data word are emptied from the serial port or if the conversion data is not read and \overline{CS} is held low, \overline{RDY} will go high two MCLK cycles before the end of conversion. \overline{RDY} will fall at the end of the next conversion when new data is put into the port register.

-See Serial Port on page 24 for information about reading conversion data.
+See Serial Port on page 26 for information about reading conversion data.

 Conversion performance can be affected by several factors.
-These include the choice of clock source for the chip, the timing of CONV, and the choice of the serial port mode.
+These include the choice of clock source for the chip, the timing of CONV, the setting of the DITHER function, and the choice of the serial port mode.